 I finish at 16:15 every day and I walk back home to stretch my legs as I also like to avoid the crowded buses.

-Occasionally, I go out for dinner with my CX colleagues, however, as I am also still a university student, I often have a lot of school tasks to do after work and some colleagues live quite far from the office.
+Occasionally, I go out for dinner with my colleagues, however, as I am also still a university student, I often have a lot of school tasks to do after work.
 But we do try to meet up outside work once every few weeks for special occasions like birthdays and holidays.

 If you are interested in joining Maria in a career in Customer Experience at Maersk, find out more about our open vacancies.